Roger Rabbit: Other appearances

 A parody of Roger appeared in a 2009 episode of the Adult Swim stop-motion sketch comedy series, Robot Chicken (episode: Love, Maurice).
 In the sketch, Roger (voiced by veteran-Looney Tunes voice actor Bob Bergen) murders O. J. Simpson's ex-wife, Nicole Brown Simpson, in exchange for O. J. killing Roger's wife, Jessica.
 The sketch satirizes the infamous O. J. Simpson murder case.

+Adriel Meka did concept art tests for background characters in Mickey Mouse (2013), including Roger, though he did not appear in the actual series.
+Roger was also planned to make a cameo appearance in Once Upon a Studio, but was removed due to legal issues between Disney and Amblin Entertainment.

 He also makes a cameo appearance in the 2022 film Chip 'n Dale: Rescue Rangers, with Fleischer reprising his role.

 Legacy and pop culture

 Roger with Benny the Cab, on the marquee of Roger Rabbit's Car Toon Spin at Disneyland California.

 Roger Rabbit's Car Toon Spin, a dark ride featuring Roger, opened at Disneyland and Tokyo Disneyland.
 Roger had also appeared at other Walt Disney Parks and Resorts as a meetable character but retired as of 2018.

 Andy Ape from the animated series Darkwing Duck is a parody of Roger.

 The Roger Rabbit became a popular fad dance in America during the late 1980s and early 1990s.
 It was named after the floppy movements of the Roger Rabbit cartoon character.
 In movement, the Roger Rabbit dance is similar to the running man, but done by skipping backwards with arms performing a flapping gesture as if hooking one's thumbs on suspenders.
-Bobby Brown popularized the dance move, as seen in the music video for his song "Every Little Step" (1989).
+Bobby Brown popularized the dance move as seen in the music video for his song "Every Little Step" (1989).

 The popular Disney Afternoon TV series Bonkers was long rumored to have originally been intended as a Roger Rabbit spin-off series, that ended up being scrapped due to licensing issues from Amblin Entertainment, with Bonkers being created instead.
 However, in 2008, Greg Weisman, who was a writer and on the series and helped co-created the series, denied this.
 While confirming that the title character was inspired by Roger, and the Toontown concept had also been influenced by the film, Weisman insists that Bonkers was always meant to be his own character.

-Rappers MC Lars and Kool Keith wrote a song about Roger and Judge Doom on Lars's 2015 album, "the Zombie Dinosaur LP" called "the Dip".
+Rappers MC Lars and Kool Keith wrote a song about Roger and Judge Doom on Lars's 2015 album, The Zombie Dinosaur LP called "The Dip".